BMO Stock Forecast & Price Target

 Bulls say

-Bank of Montreal's performing allowance for credit losses (ACLs) as a proportion of gross loans stood at 0.56%, reflecting a year-over-year increase that surpasses its pre-pandemic level and outpaces that of competitors, indicating strong asset quality management.
-The bank experienced a significant surge in trading revenues, increasing approximately 67% quarter-over-quarter and 77% year-over-year, driven by robust performance in both equities and fixed income, currencies, and commodities (FICC) trading.
-Additionally, capital markets earnings saw a remarkable increase of about 119% quarter-over-quarter and 45% year-over-year, showcasing the bank's ability to exceed expectations and further enhancing its earnings prospects for the coming years.
+Bank of Montreal's performing Allowance for Credit Losses (ACLs) as a proportion of gross loans stands at 0.56%, reflecting a positive trend with a year-over-year increase that outpaces its peers and surpasses pre-pandemic levels.
+Additionally, the bank has experienced remarkable growth in trading revenues, which rose approximately 67% quarter-over-quarter and 77% year-over-year, driven by strong performance in both equities and fixed income trading.
+Furthermore, capital markets earnings have shown significant improvement, rising about 119% quarter-over-quarter and 45% year-over-year, contributing to an upward revision in core earnings per share estimates for the coming years.

 Bears say